ProsperousHeart/PR-viewer/README.md

 2. Be able to filter based on if logged in user created or is a reviewer

 3. Metrics page:
-    - # PRs assigned
+   - number of PRs assigned
-    - # assigned vs total open per repo
+   - number of assigned vs total open per repo